astronomer/docs/software/install-airgapped.md

 </TabItem>
 </Tabs>

-## Step 3: Decide whether to use a third-party Ingress controller {#elect-to-use-a-third-party-ingress-controller}
+## Step 3: Decide whether to use a third-party Ingress controller {#decide-ingress-controller}

 Astronomer Software requires a Kubernetes Ingress controller to function and provides an integrated Ingress controller by default.

-Astronomer generally recommends you use the integrated Ingress controller, but Astronomer Software also supports certain third-party [third-party ingress-controllers](#third-party-ingress-controllers).
+Astronomer generally recommends you use the integrated Ingress controller, but Astronomer Software also supports certain third-party [ingress-controllers](#third-party-ingress-controllers).

 Ingress controllers typically need elevated permissions (including a ClusterRole) to function.
 Specifically, the Astronomer Software Ingress controller requires the ability to: